Babylon the Bandit: Critical reception

 Trouser Press wrote that "it was clear that the band’s professed ideals were no longer jibing with their attempts to crack the (American) market ...
 Protest lyrics swathed in slick, upwardly mobile production were pretty hard to take seriously."
-The Providence Journal thought that "while exploring weighty themes, Steel Pulse never becomes shrill or ponderous and the album is smartly leavened with catchy, fun songs about school boy crushes, gold-digging women, and the ups and downs of love."
-The Omaha World-Herald opined that "the songs, overall, have a very calm, almost benign feel, with very simple love songs seeming to dominate over songs about saving culture in history and music."
+Rick Henderson of AllMusic stated, "Fans shouldn't hesitate, but newcomers might want to start with True Democracy and then explore the three Mango albums before trying this one."